Sharp eigenvalue bounds and minimal surfaces in the ball: The asymptotic behavior as goes to infinity

 We are now ready to prove the main convergence theorem. \begin{theorem} After a suitable rotation of each $\Sigma_k$, the sequence $\Sigma_k$ converges in $C^3$ norm on compact subsets of $B^3$ to the disk $\{z=0\}$ taken with multiplicity two.
-Furthermore we have $\lim_{k\to\infty}A(\Sigma_k)=2\pi$ and $\lim_{k\to\infty}L(\partial\Sigma_k)=4\pi$. \end{theorem} \begin{proof} Since $x\cdot\nu$ is a positive Jacobi field, we know (see \cite{FCS}) that $\Sigma_k$ is a stable minimal surface.
-By the curvature estimates \cite{Sc} we have a uniform bound on the second fundamental form of $\Sigma_k$ on each compact subset of $B^3$; in fact, at all points a fixed geodesic distance from $\p \Sigma_k$.
-Since the area is also bounded we have a sequence $k'$ such that $\Sigma_{k'}$ converges in $C^3$ norm to a smooth minimal surface $\Sigma_\infty$ possibly with multiplicity.
+Furthermore we have $\lim_{k\to\infty}A(\Sigma_k)=2\pi$ and $\lim_{k\to\infty}L(\partial\Sigma_k)=4\pi$. \end{theorem} \begin{proof} Since $\Sigma_k$ is stable, by the curvature estimates \cite{Sc} we have a uniform bound on the second fundamental form of $\Sigma_k$ on each compact subset of $B^3$; in fact, at all points a fixed geodesic distance from $\p \Sigma_k$.
+Since the area is also bounded we have a sequence $k'$ such that $\Sigma_{k'}$ converges in $C^3$ norm to a smooth minimal surface $\Sigma_\infty$ possibly with multiplicity (see for example \cite{CM}, Proposition 7.14 and its proof).

 We show that $\Sigma_\infty$ is a disk containing the origin and the multiplicity is two.
 Suppose the (integer) multiplicity is $m\geq 1$.
 We first show that the area of $\Sigma_{k'}$ converges to $mA(\Sigma_\infty)$.
 To see this we observe that the statement follows from the $C^3$ convergence on compact subsets together with uniform bounds on the area near the boundary.
 Specifically we can show that $A(\Sigma_k\cap (B_1\setminus B_{1-\delta}))\leq c\delta$ for a fixed constant $c$.
 This follows from approximate monotonicity in balls around boundary points together with the global upper bound on the area.
 Precisely we have for $v\in\partial\Sigma_k$ and $r<1/4$ the bound $A(\Sigma_k\cap B_r(v))\leq cr^2$.
 The bound on the annular region then follows by covering the boundary with $N\approx c/\delta$ balls of radius $\delta$ (possible since $L(\partial\Sigma_k)$ is uniformly bounded).
 The union of the corresponding radius $2\delta$ balls then covers $\Sigma_k\cap(B_1-B_{1-\delta})$ and yields the area bound.
 We can prove the monotonicity of the weighted area ratio $e^{cr}r^{-2}A(B_r(v))$ for $0<r\leq 1/4$ by using an appropriate vector field which is tangent to the sphere along the boundary.
 For example we can take the conformal vector field